To get started with the Google Display Network, follow these steps:

 The custom affinity audience is more precise.
 You can directly input keywords into the tool.
 The ads will show on websites from the Google Display Network that are ranking for those keywords.
 As explained above, you can also input the URL of those websites.
 This option is a great way of targeting because online users are more likely to click on the ads.

-In-market audience focuses on people actively looking for products.
+The in-market audience focuses on people actively looking for products.
 Google follows up on online users’ behavior thanks to trackers like cookies.
 Based on this profiling data, the GDN can target people who added similar products to their online shopping cart or users who visited websites close to yours, etc. In-market audiences are calculated from past views, clicks, and conversions.

 The GDN has a remarketing feature.
 It displays ads in front of people who have already visited your website.
 This is a great conversion tool because online users interacting several times with a brand are more likely to interact.
 Remarketing ensures a lower Cost Per Acquisition (CPA) and higher Conversion Rate (CR) as it focuses more on the bottom of the sales funnel.
 It is also possible to target audiences by remarketing lists using email addresses.